thomasgladwin/teg_regr_tests/README.md

 The usage is illustrated, with simulated data, in test_teg_regression.py.

 By default, do not add an explicit intercept to the predictors.
-The intercept will be appended as an additional predictor, unless the argument explicit_intercept is given and set to True.
+The intercept will be appended as an additional predictor, unless the argument explicit_intercept is given and set to True (for if you want to define constraints involving the intercept).

 The Constraints argument is a dictionary.
 The example below shows the Constraints setup to set two specific predictor-coefficients to 0.